Euro zone bond yields rise after Japanese yields hit 9-year high

 British wage growth figures are due on Tuesday, ahead of a Bank of England decision on Sep.
 21.

-The gap between German and Italian 10-year borrowing costs DE10IT10=RR, seen as a sign of investor confidence in the euro zone's periphery countries, was little changed on Monday at 173 bps.
+The gap between German and Italian 10-year borrowing costs DE10IT10=RR, seen as an indicator of investor confidence in the euro zone's periphery countries, widened 1 bp on Monday to 174 bps.

 DE10 1109 https://tmsnrt.rs/3Ljna1E